-After breakfast I headed to Hasht Behesht (Eight Paradises) Palace which is located not that far from the hotel.
-The palace was built in the middle of 17th century, in an area called Bagh-e Bolbol (Nightingale Garden), which was part of the imperial residential complex of Safavid Dynasty.
+After breakfast, I headed to Hasht Behesht (Eight Paradises) Palace, which is located not that far from the hotel.
+The palace was built in the middle of the 17th century, in an area called Bagh-e Bolbol (Nightingale Garden), which was part of the imperial residential complex of Safavid Dynasty.

-Hasht Behesht conveys the meaning of entrance gate of Paradise, which is reflected in its design especially if you refer to the first photo above.
+Hasht Behesht conveys the meaning of entrance gate of Paradise, which is reflected in its design if you refer to the third photo above.
 According to a signboard at the palace, the "name was chosen to attribute the elegances of this Palace to supernatural and supersecular aspects".
-Not quite sure though what they actually mean by 'supernatural' and 'supersecular' aspects but I sure love the palace's design which offers a "simple" exterior but with intricate interior design, especially of its ceilings and the inside of the domes.
+Not quite sure what they actually mean by 'supernatural' and 'supersecular' aspects but I sure love the palace's design, which conveys a "simple" exterior but with a very intricate interior design, especially of its ceilings and the inside of the domes.

 The inside of the dome that is located right above the main open concourse area of the palace.